parikshitpagare/3-mode-bluetooth-robot/README.md

 - Manual control using buttons on app
 - PWM based 3 levels of motor speed control.
 - Ultrasonic sensor based autonomous mode with direction display on the app.
-- Voice control using Google Speech Recognizer with obstacle detection feature in car to avoid collision.
+- Voice control using Google Speech Recognizer along with obstacle detection feature to avoid collision.

 ## Robot Overview